kfl-manpower/database-naming-convention/docs/triggers.md

 ### 3. Avoid Other Prefixes

 - Avoid adding redundant prefixes like `trigger_` to the trigger name.
-The `trg_` prefix already indicates that it's a trigger.
+The `t_` prefix already indicates that it's a trigger.

 ```sql
 -- Avoid